bascht/dotfiles-public/dot_zsh-custom/themes/powerlevel10k/README.md

   https://raw.githubusercontent.com/romkatv/powerlevel10k-media/master/prompt-highlight.png)

 Everything within the highlighted areas on the screenshot is produced by Powerlevel10k.
-Powerlevel10k has no control over the terminal content or color outside these areas.
+Powerlevel10k has no control over the terminal content or colors outside these areas.

 Powerlevel10k does not affect:

-- Terminal window title.
+- Terminal window/tab title.
 - Colors used by `ls`.
+- The behavior of `git` command.
-- Content and style of command completions.
+- The content and style of <kbd>Tab</kbd> completions.
 - Command line colors (syntax highlighting, autosuggestions, etc.).
 - Key bindings.
+- Aliases.
 - Prompt parameters other than `PS1` and `RPS1`.
 - Zsh options other than those [related to prompt]( http://zsh.sourceforge.net/Doc/Release/Options.html#Prompting).